© 2017 American Friends of Umm el-Fahem

 Museum of Contemporary Art

 All rights reserved.

-The Museum of Umm el-Fahem is not just another museum in a large city.
-It constitutes a precedent for cultural activity of historical dimensions.
+The Museum of Umm el-Fahem will not be just another museum in a large city.
+It will constitute a precedent for cultural activity of historical dimensions.
 In the 1950s, when the young state of Israel decided to build the Israel Museum in Jerusalem, architects were called on to compete for the design.
-It is no coincidence for Mansfeld-Gat to have won the competition.
-The museum design was inspired to a large degree by the classic Arab-Palestinian village that is constructed in individual units – white units “glued” to the ground, clinging to it.
-Driving sentiments include the wish to belong, to become part of the place, through attachment to the soil, and to prove ownership of the land that is meant to present, more than any other place, the cultural highlights of Israel and the world.
+Mansfeld-Gat’s winning design of the Umm el-Fahem competition design was inspired to a large degree by the classic Arab-Palestinian village that is constructed in individual units – white units “glued” to the ground, clinging to it.
+Driving sentiments behind this architecture include the wish to belong, to become part of the place, through attachment to the soil, and to prove ownership of the land that is meant to present, more than any other place, the cultural highlights of Israel and the world.

 A museum is the showcase of the culture it represents.
 In addition, it is loaded with political and cultural messages.
 We did not wish to design just another “Arab village” as a mark of the local culture.
 We looked beyond: The people of Umm el-Fahem have no need to make an extra effort to hold on to the soil.
 They don’t need to prove that they own the land, which has been theirs for many generations.
 We regarded the design of the museum as an opportunity to rise up from the ground, and look at the surroundings from a different, higher, and more universal viewpoint.